varunarya10/unittest2/README.txt

-unittest2 is a backport of the new features added to the unittest testing framework in Python 2.7.
+unittest2 is a backport of the new features added to the unittest testing framework in Python 2.7 and onwards.
 It is tested to run on Python 2.4 - 2.7.

 To use unittest2 instead of unittest simply replace ``import unittest`` with ``import unittest2``.